 ITI XDS - Cross Enterprise Document Sharing

 A Clinical Data Source Actor may be grouped with a XDS Document Repository Actor.
 Data gathered from clinical documents submitted to the Document Repository can be a source of information returned by the Clinical Data Source Actor.
-Information returned by the Clinical Data Source shall include references to all documents used in generating the results.
+Information returned by the Clinical Data Source may include references to all documents used in generating the results, by using the FHIR Provenance Resource.

 Content Integration Profiles